-Note: The administrator can also restrict the underlying connection method (Bluetooth, Wi-Fi Direct, etc.) via Management tool controls or can explicitly disable the application package that implements the service.
+Note: The administrator can also restrict the underlying connection method (Bluetooth, Wi-Fi Direct, etc.) via management tool controls or can explicitly disable the application package that implements the service.
+Specifically disabling Wi-Fi Direct and Bluetooth Sharing can only be performed via KPE APIs.
+AE APIs are less granular and simply disable Wi-Fi or Bluetooth as a general service.